mitydigital/statamic-sitemapamic/README.md

 php artisan vendor:publish --tag=sitemapamic-views
 ```

+---

 ## Upgrade Notes

+### v2.0 to v2.1

+This most likely won't need your attention, but the `SitemapUrl` class has been renamed to `SitemapamicUrl`, and the
+function arguments are now named, not an anonymous array.

+v2.1 also introduces the ability to:
+- include global taxonomies
+- include dynamic routes

+Refer to the documentation above for more details.

+### v1.0 to v2.0

 When upgrading to v2.0+, if you've published the view, manually check to see if anything needs tweaking.